 If you sense that your dog’s behavior has changed in any way, it usually means that something is wrong.
 Your pooch might pace more, refuse to do his normal activities, or lose his appetite.
 Behavioral changes can be caused by many different health issues, including back pain or discomfort.

 RELATED: 8 Ways to Prevent Injuries in Dogs

 What Causes Dog Back Problems?

-Common medical conditions that cause back pain in dogs include arthritis, spondylosis, degenerative myelopathy, slipped disc, enlarged prostate and disorders of the meninges (membranes that cover dog's spine and brain).
+Common medical conditions that cause back pain in dogs include arthritis, spondylosis, degenerative myelopathy, slipped disc, enlarged prostate, and disorders of the meninges (membranes that cover the dog's spine and brain).
 Cancer on the spine or vertebrae can also cause back issues, although it is not that common.

 Veterinary Treatments for Back Problems